Central Accounting Office

 Posting Closing Date:

-The work involves planning and overseeing accounting operations of the Community College; this important professional accounting position has responsibility for maintaining financial accounts and funds in accordance with the established accounting procedures of SUNY and the New York State Department of Education and in compliance with local, state, and federal laws and regulations; the incumbent reports to and acts as a responsible financial assistant to the Executive Director of Finance; participates in formulating policies and programs that affect accounting operations of the College; acts as College liaison in accounting matters with other departments, the college’s auditors, and outside agencies.
+The work involves the post award financial monitoring and support for grants and contracts received by the college from private and public funding sources for academic and institutional initiatives.
+The incumbent is responsible for maintaining grant financial accounts and funds in accordance with the grant sponsor, established accounting procedures of SUNY and the New York State Department of Education and in compliance with local, state and federal laws and regulations.
 Exercises supervision over certain accounting and clerical personnel; performs related work as required.

 TYPICAL WORK ACTIVITIES:

 - Responsible for basic financial grant management support for sponsored grants and contracts

 - Advise Project Director and key personnel on financial matters as related to grants